FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Introduction

 \section{Introduction}

-Increasingly, machine learning (ML) algorithms are applied in software to assist decision-making, and some of the decisions take private information (e.g., race, gender, age) of human individuals into consideration.
+Increasingly, machine learning (ML) algorithms are applied in software engineering (SE) to assist decision-making, and some of the decisions take private information (e.g., race, gender, age) of human individuals into consideration.
 For example, ML models are used in software to assist determine which loan applications should get approved; which citizens should get bail; which patients can be released from the hospital.
-From the ethical perspective, such software should ensure the generation of fair decisions so that certain social groups will not be discriminated.
+From an ethical perspective, using private information also puts such software under the exposure to unintentionally algorithmic discrimination, where the benefits of certain social groups are compromised.
+Many prior cases have shown the existence of such flaws: Google's sentimental analysis model was found to assign negative scores to homosexual or Jewish attributes in a sentence; In machine translation, translators wrongly relabel doctors as male and nurses as female; In credit card applications, applicants with similar conditions are receiving significantly different credit lines based on their genders~\cite{DEFAULT}.